abdullahnaeemmalik/abdullahnaeemmalik.github.io/_pages/cv.md

   * Pakistan Council for Science and Technology.
 Supervisor: Dr. Saima Nasir
     *   Chiefly appointed as subeditor for PCST’s journal _Science, Technology and Development_
     *   Verification of data in Directory of Productive Scientists of Pakistan 2012
-    *   Organised opening ceremony for Science and Innovation Policy, Pakistan, 2012
+    *   Organized opening ceremony for Science and Innovation Policy, Pakistan, 2012
+    *   Subsequently held position as honorary subeditor until August 2015
 * March 2011 -- September 2012: Subeditor
   * UTrade (Pvt.)
 Ltd. Supervisor: Shaista Asif
     * Led a team of 16 writers, providing topic guidance and content development for company’s signature monthly trade magazine _UTrade_